 Immunisation programmes are designed to help protect the population from serious vaccine-preventable diseases.

-Immunisation policy in Scotland is set by the Scottish Government Health Directorates on the advice of the Joint Committee of Vaccinations and Immunisations (JCVI) (external website) and other appropriate bodies.
+Immunisation policy in Scotland is set by the Scottish Government Health Directorates on the advice of the Joint Committee of Vaccinations and Immunisations (JCVI) (external site) and other appropriate bodies.

 - assesses evidence and makes recommendations for all immunisation programmes